 Changing Colors

 The default colors in Zebra BI visuals are according to International Business Communication Standards (IBCS).
-If you haven’t heard about IBCS before or want to refreshen your memory, find the advantages of having IBCS certified visuals like the ones from Zebra BI.
+If you haven’t heard about IBCS before or want to refresh your memory, find the advantages of having IBCS-certified visuals like the ones from Zebra BI.
 Nevertheless, you have full flexibility and can change any color you want.
-The Zebra BI visuals are delivered with some predefined color settings which you can find in the Design section of the formatting pane.
+The Zebra BI visuals are delivered with some predefined color settings, which you can find in the Design section of the formatting pane.
 Simply select the visual that you’d like to change and select a Style from the drop-down.

-You will note that there’s also an option for More colors and once it has been enabled, you can even change the color per scenario.
+You will note that there’s also an option for More colors, and once it has been enabled, you can even change the color per scenario.
 The default is that the scenarios Previous year, Plan, and Forecast have the same color as the Actuals but are shown in a different pattern (the previous year is a lighter shade of Actuals, Plan is an outline, and Forecast is hatched).
-In case you are using the scenario placeholders for something different than the actual scenarios, you might want to play around with these settings to get the desired result.
+If you are using the scenario placeholders for something different than the actual scenarios, you might want to play around with More colors and Apply scenario pattern settings to get the desired result.

 Changing the design of text (Font, Size, Color, etc.)